|

 /home/your-site/public_html/csvdir

-which is inside your server's document root and potentially accessible from a
+which is inside your server's document root and potentially accessible from a browser, or this directory:

 /home/your-site/csvdir